Variational Latent-State GPT for Semi-Supervised Task-Oriented Dialog Systems: Experiments

 \subsection{Fully-supervised Baselines}

-In this section, we show the results of end-to-end modeling and evaluation in the fully-supervised setting, where the models, trained with 100\% labeled data, are used to generate belief states, query database with the generated belief states, and then generate acts and responses.
-We compare \modelname{} with other task-oriented end-to-end models including LABES \cite{zhang-etal-2020-probabilistic}, SimpleTOD \cite{hosseini2020simple}, AuGPT \cite{kulhanek2021augpt} and UBAR \cite{yang2021ubar}.
-VLS-GPT in the fully-supervised setting uses only the generative model.
-The main purpose of the fully-supervised experiments is to gauge the strength of the generative model in VLS-GPT.
+In this section, we show the results of end-to-end modeling and evaluation in the fully-supervised setting, where the models, trained with 100\% labeled data, are used to generate belief states, query database with the generated belief states, and then generate acts and responses. \revfirst{ In the fully-supervised setting, only the generative model in \modelname{}, namely \modelname{}-p, is trained and tested.} We compare \modelname{}-p with other task-oriented end-to-end models including LABES \cite{zhang-etal-2020-probabilistic}, SimpleTOD \cite{hosseini2020simple}, AuGPT \cite{kulhanek2021augpt} and UBAR \cite{yang2021ubar}.
+The main purpose of the fully-supervised experiments is to gauge the strength of the generative model \modelname{}-p.
 The results are shown in Table \ref{sup-results}.

-Table \ref{sup-results} shows that \modelname{} obtains state-of-the-art results on MultiWOZ2.1, compared to other recent models in an end-to-end evaluation\footnote{Note that the end-to-end results reported in UBAR's original paper \cite{yang2021ubar} are obtained through an incomplete end-to-end evaluation, where the oracle belief states are used for database query.
-When also using this trick in our evaluation, \modelname{} obtains a combined score of 106.6, which is higher than 105.7 reported in UBAR.}.
-Considering that the generative model in VLS-GPT is similar to UBAR (but can be suited to variational learning), and their results are close to each other, the two models were run with 3 random seeds.
-Further, taking each testing dialog as a sample, we conduct the matched-pairs significance test \cite{gillick1989some} to compare fully-supervised VLS-GPT and UBAR.
+Table \ref{sup-results} shows that \modelname{}-p obtains state-of-the-art results on MultiWOZ2.1, compared to other recent models in an end-to-end evaluation\footnote{Note that the end-to-end results reported in UBAR's original paper \cite{yang2021ubar} are obtained through an incomplete end-to-end evaluation, where the oracle belief states are used for database query.
+When also using this trick in our evaluation, \modelname{}-p obtains a combined score of 106.6, which is higher than 105.7 reported in UBAR.}.
+Considering that the generative model \modelname{}-p is similar to UBAR (but can be suited to variational learning), and their results are close to each other, the two models were run with 3 random seeds.
+Further, taking each testing dialog as a sample, we conduct the matched-pairs significance test \cite{gillick1989some} to compare fully-supervised VLS-GPT-p and UBAR.
 The p-values for Inform, Success and BLEU are 0.42, 0.87, 0.23, respectively.
-Overall, these results show that fully-supervised VLS-GPT achieves minor improvement over as UBAR (not significantly better).
+Overall, these results show that fully-supervised VLS-GPT-p achieves minor improvement over as UBAR (not significantly better).
 Enhancing the fully-supervised baseline is not the main focus of this paper.